Christian Walker Player Props: Diamondbacks vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks ninth in MLB with a collective nine strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings compiled by the Angels pitching staff ranks ninth in the league.

-- In his last outing on Sunday against the Colorado Rockies, the right-hander went six scoreless innings while surrendering four hits.
+- In his most recent appearance on Sunday, the lefty tossed six innings against the Colorado Rockies, giving up three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.